Manawa Energy: Expansion

 In 2013, Trustpower bought Energy Direct, a Whanganui electricity and gas company.

 In 2015, it bought 65% of King Country Energy Ltd from Nova Energy.
 King Country Energy generates all of its electricity from renewable sources (principally hydro-electric generation) and supplies electricity to the Waitomo, King Country and Ruapehu Districts.
 King Country Energy was incorporated in 1991.

 On 18 December 2015, Trustpower announced that it was considering a process to demerge its wind assets in Australia and New Zealand, separating into two New Zealand incorporated listed companies by way of a Court-approved scheme of arrangement.
 The Demerger, effective on 31 October 2016, resulted in the creation of two new companies, Trustpower and Tilt Renewables.
 The demerger enables each business to focus on their respective areas of specialisation.

 In 2018, Trustpower and King Country Electric Power Trust (KCEPT), assumed full ownership of King Country Energy Limited (KCE).
 This is the outcome of a joint venture takeover made by a wholly owned subsidiary of Trustpower and KCEPT, initiated in December 2017, that sought to acquire the balance of KCE's ordinary shares at $5 per share.
 Trustpower now controls 75% of KCE, with KCEPT controlling the remaining 25%.
 KCE sold its retail business to Trustpower in July 2018.

 Trustpower sold its Australian hydro-power generation assets operator GSP Energy Pty Limited for A$168 million ($129.46 million), as the company focuses on its core New Zealand business.

 Sale of the mass market retail business and name change

-In May 2022, Trustpower sold its mass market retail business, retail customer base and the Trustpower brand to Mercury NZ Ltd. The company retained its hydro-electricity assets to become NZ's largest independent electricity generator, representing around 5% of the New Zealand generation capacity and changed their name to Manawa Energy.
-Manawa means ‘heart’ and it speaks to the heart of the company's operations in the Bay of Plenty.
+In May 2022, Trustpower sold its mass market retail business, retail customer base and the Trustpower brand to Mercury NZ Ltd. The company retained its hydro-electricity assets to become NZ's largest independent electricity generator, representing around 5% of the New Zealand generation capacity and changed their name to Manawa Energy, Manawa means ‘heart’ and it speaks to the heart of the company's operations in the Bay of Plenty.
 The name was gifted by Ngāti Hangarau hapū in the Kaimai area.
 It traces the company's origins back to the first hydro-electric power station on the Omanawa River.
+Trustpower continued to operate under the Trustpower brand and offer bundled services for power, gas, broadband and mobile, until the sale to Mercury Energy in May 2022 (when it was merged into the Mercury retail brand).

+Acquisition by Contact Energy

+In 2024, Contact Energy, New Zealand's largest gentailer, offered to acquire 100% of Manawa, and in June 2025 the acquisition was approved by the government and by Manawa shareholders.
+The deal raised concerns about increased market concentration and potential for anti-competitive behavior.
+Independent retailer Electric Kiwi argued that the deal will exacerbate existing problems in the electricity market, leading to higher prices and reduced choice.
+Ultimately, the Commerce Commission found that the merger "would not be likely to have the effect of substantially lessening competition in a market in New Zealand".
+The acquisition was completed on 11 July 2025.